-A workplace engagement study of employees at companies with one thousand or more workers revealed that 94 percent of employees want to hear more about what’s going on from leadership; 86 percent would feel more engaged if they were more informed about company news and information; and 68 percent of executives believe they do a “good” job of communicating, though only 21 percent of employees agree.
+A few years ago, a workplace engagement study of companies with 1,000 or more workers, from Social Chorus, revealed that 94 percent of employees want to hear more about what’s going on from leadership; 86 percent would feel more engaged if they were more informed about company news and information.
+Interstingly, 68 percent of executives believe they do a “good” job of communicating, though only 21 percent of employees agree.
+Clearly, there’s a disconnect.

 To help executives improve how they communicate and keep employees more engaged, below are seven internal communications tips you may find of value: